Skip to content

 You can add your own decoration extension to your code by creating a function named:

-• __decorateExtensionFoo - where foo (lowercase first letter) is the decoration name
+• __decorateExtensionFoo - where foo (lower case first letter) is the decoration name

 Additional commands